floehopper/jamesmead.org/source/blog/2020-08-07-using-nix-to-build-my-personal-website.html.md

 updated_at: 2020-08-07 11:32:00 +00:00
 ---

 This is a follow-up to my previous article about setting up [a simple Ruby development environment using nix-shell][nix-shell-article] in which I mentioned I wasn't certain I'd _completely_ specified the development environment.
-Although it's a bit of a tangent from my main aim of configuring isolated _development_ environments, I thought it would be instructive to modify [the GitHub Action workflow that automatically publishes this website][github-actions-article] to [nix][].
+Although it's a bit of a tangent from my main aim of configuring isolated _development_ environments, I thought it would be instructive to modify [the GitHub Action workflow that automatically publishes this website][github-actions-article] to use [nix][].

 ### Modifying the GitHub action workflow to use nix